david-rhp/dbc-mailmerge/README.md

 The current way of converting the docx files to PDF in the `MailProject.__create_client_document` method is slow.
 However, this is not a critical issue for our business, because the to be processed client records never exceeds 150 clients (for legal reasons).

-In the future, possible solutions include using a different conversion method, such as using the [pywin32 module](https://pypi.org/project/pywin32/) to directly use the Windows API for the conversion process (caveat, Windows only).
+In the future, possible solutions include using a different conversion method, such as using the [pywin32](https://pypi.org/project/pywin32/) to directly use the Windows API for the conversion process (caveat, Windows only).
 The conversion works, but the speed difference would have to be measured.

-Alternatively, the conversion process could be done a server, as described [here](https://michalzalecki.com/converting-docx-to-pdf-using-python/).
+Alternatively, the conversion process could be done on a server, as described [here](https://michalzalecki.com/converting-docx-to-pdf-using-python/).

 Another option might be using some form of concurrency.